danicaramirez/danicaramirez.github.io/_posts/2021-09-01-bnhr-workshop.md

 To set up Git, open Git Bash (for Windows systems).
 In the command prompt, enter the commands shown including your name and email address:

-$ git config --global user.name "danicaramirez"
+` $ git config --global user.name "danicaramirez" `

-$ git config --global user.email "danicadanissecondat.ramirez@bicol-u.edu.ph"
+` $ git config --global user.email "danicadanissecondat.ramirez@bicol-u.edu.ph" `

+# Starting a Project

 To start a project, you should